Crawl Space Encapsulation Costs in Canada

 Quebec$7,000 – $11,500Lower labour cost but stricter code requirements for insulation.

-Atlantic Canada (NS, NB, NL)$6,500 – $10,000Affordable contractors, but high humidity demands robust dehumidifiers.
+Atlantic Canada (NS, NB, NL)$6,500 – $10,000Affordable regional pricing, but high humidity demands robust dehumidifiers.

 Manitoba / Saskatchewan$6,000 – $9,500Drier climate reduces drainage needs, but freeze-thaw requires good sealing.